hackme199/Client-Server-using-laptop-and-esp-s/README.md

 independent of each other.

-This system is just a demonstration to show client-server communication out of the localhost and is designed to be a part of a bigger project.
+This system is just a demonstration to show client-server communication out of the localhost environment and is designed to be a part of a bigger project.

 <img src ="https://github.com/hackme199/Client-Server-using-laptop-and-esp-s/blob/master/ESPClientServerComm(2).png">